01Mar / 2018

 - Regional Remediation Project Case Studies

-This event provides a fantastic follow-up to the GGS sponsored Ground Gas 2018, taking place in London on Thursday 1st March.
-Here Simon is speaking on “Continuous Monitoring – the Lines of Evidence Approach to Ground-Gas Risk” in order to gain a true understanding of the ground-gas regime, make informed decisions based on the robust, high quality data and ultimately reduce the scale and scope of remediation actions.
+This event provides a fantastic follow-up to the GGS sponsored Ground Gas 2018, which took place in London on Thursday 1st March.
+Here Simon spoke on “Continuous Monitoring – the Lines of Evidence Approach to Ground-Gas Risk” in order to gain a true understanding of the ground gas regime, make informed decisions based on the robust, high quality data and ultimately reduce the scale and scope of remediation actions.

 Simon will be presenting in Belfast at 12pm on “Ground Gas and VOCs: Practicalities of continuous monitoring for cost-effectively assessing the risks from ground gases and soil vapours”, paying particular attention to:

 - Clarifying the requirements of BS8485 and other regulations for ground gas risk assessment on development sites

 - Examining recent progress made in ground gas and vapour risk assessment both in the UK and internationally

 - Understanding where uncertainties and misconceptions occur in risk-assessing the most common contaminants and how these can be addressed